reposense/RepoSense/docs/UsingNetlifyGuide.md

 [Netlify](https://www.netlify.com) enables you to run RepoSense directly on your target repository.
 You can do everything on the browser itself and Netlify will handle running RepoSense for you.
 Therefore, as a user you don't need to download the latest jar file every time when wanting to run RepoSense.

 1. Fork the RepoSense repository using this [link](https://github.com/repoSense/RepoSense/fork).
 1. Set up Netlify in your forked repository.
 We recommend this [site](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/) for ease of setup.
-Please refer to the picture below for **Step 5**.
+Please refer to the fields below for **Step 5**.

    **Build command**:
    ```